mhuang74/docker-ipython-opencv3-caffe/README.md

 # docker-ipython-opencv3-caffe

 Dockerfile to run ipython/scipy server with the addition of OpenCV and Caffe.
+Here's the [DockerHub image](https://hub.docker.com/r/mhuang74/ipython-opencv3-caffe/).

 Based on the trafferty/docker-ipython-opencv docker image, this dockerfile adds latest Caffe built from source.